-Special Collections & Archives welcomes donations of archival material and rare books that support teaching and learning at the University of Waterloo.
+Special Collections & Archives welcomes donations of archival materials and rare books that support learning, teaching and research at the University of Waterloo.

-We are especially interested in collecting material that falls within, or complements, the following key collecting areas.
+We are especially interested in collecting materials that fall within, or complement, the following key collecting areas.
 Follow any of the links below to be taken to the corresponding thematic area overview in the Archives Database.

 - Gender and Sexuality

 - Spiritualism and Theosophy

 - World Wars and Between

 To discuss whether we are a suitable repository for your archival materials or rare books, please contact Nick Richbell, Head, Special Collections & Archives.

 Special Collections & Archives is also grateful for financial donations that contribute toward processing gifts as well as the long-term preservation and access of our collections.
 Please visit the Support the Library page for further information about making cash donations to us.